Atamba-Chinaza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints “Hello, World”
+a script to print a "Hello, World"